 But thanks be to God, who gives us the victory through our Lord Jesus Christ. – 1 Corinthians 15:57

 Jesus became a man, died a criminal’s death, suffered humiliation, pain, and shame… all so that we could be victorious in Him.
-Removing our sin would have been enough, but God had much bigger plans in store for us!
-He longed for us to become His children – royal by spiritual birth.
+Removing our sin was just the beginning.
+God longed for us to become His children – royal by spiritual birth.
 He gained for us a victory that we could have never secured on our own.

 So are we walking in the victory Jesus gained for us on the cross?